pkoscielny/easy_mojo/README.md

 or operating mode `(set MOJO_ENV to dev, test, prod)`.

-All of these env variables are set in the docker-compose.yml Setting the `dev` mode will start Morbo.
+All of these env variables are set in the docker-compose.yml

+Setting the `dev` or `test` mode will start Morbo.
 Other modes will start the Hypnotoad server.

 ## Run specific commands